 Jim Holden was another of those hard as nails Wigan northerners, respected by fellow professionals, but never producing the spark to make him into a big name.
-He was, nonetheless, a more than competent career light heavyweight wrestler who was a mainstay of northern and midland shows from 1947 until the mid 1960s.
-Worked full time for Joint Promotions until 1959, up and down the country for Morrell & Beresford, Wryton and Relwyskow Green Promotions.
+He was, nonetheless, a more than competent career light heavyweight wrestler who was a mainstay of northern and midland shows from 1946 until the mid 1960s.
+We come across Jim for the first time in January,1946, wrestling Cliff Beaumont in Birmingham, and last saw him in a show at Chorley Town Hall around 1966.
+He worked full time for Joint Promotions until 1959, up and down the country for Morrell & Beresford, Wryton and Relwyskow Green Promotions.
 In the twilight years of his career Jim moved across to the opposition promoters where he continued working until the mid 1960s.

-Whizz kid of the 1970s and 1980s Judo Al Hollamby looked the part in his white judo outfit, and he could wrestle too, against the likes of Bob Courage, Adrian Street and Alan Sargeant.
+Whizz kid of the 1970s and 1980s Judo Al Hollamby looked the part in his white judo outfit.
+He could wrestle too, against the likes of Bob Courage, Adrian Street and Alan Sargeant.
 Often seen in tag action alongside Roger L Sandilands, collectively known as Les Diaboliques.
 Apart from wrestling extensively Al was also one of the major southern independent promoters of the 1970s, in 1979, Verdun Leslie Promotions promoting the first ladies match in London for many years.

 Worked on independent promotions in the 1960s and 1970s.